SUSYUSTC/SUSYUSTC.github.io/_pages/research.md

 [2] **Sun, J.**, Minnich, A. J. (2023).
 Transport and noise of hot electrons in GaAs using a semi-analytical model of two-phonon polar optical phonon scattering.. _arXiv_ 2302.01480.

-<h3> Quantum simulation </h3>

-Classical quantum simulations is a useful tool to facilitate the design, simulation and analysis of quantum algorithms in the Noisy Intermediate-Scale Quantum (NISQ) era.
-Recently we developed _TensorCircuit_ as the next generation of quantum circuit simulators with support for automatic differentiation, just-in-time compiling, hardware acceleration, and vectorized parallelism.
-_TensorCircuit_ is built on top of modern machine learning frameworks and is machine learning backend agnostic.
-It is specifically suitable for highly efficient simulations of quantum-classical hybrid paradigm and variational quantum algorithms.

-References:

-[1] Zhang, S.X., Allcock, J., Wan, Z.Q., Liu, S., **Sun, J.**, Yu, H., Yang, X.H., Qiu, J., Ye, Z., Chen, Y.Q. and Lee, C.K.
-(2022).
-TensorCircuit: a Quantum Software Framework for the NISQ Era. _Quantum_, 7, 912.